 Staff: The proposal will combine two subdivision lots into one parcel.
-The consolidation will erase the internal lot lines between lots 1 and 3 to create one parcel.
+The consolidation will erase the internal lot lines between lots 1 and 2 in Block 1 of re-plat of Thor's Heights to create one parcel.
 The consolidation will not result in an increase in the number of buildable properties.
 The replat, if approved, will not result in an increase in the number of buildable parcels.
 This criterion is met.